TheAngryByrd/FsLibLog/README.md

 # FsLibLog

+## What is this?

 FsLibLog is a single file you can copy paste or add through [Paket Github dependencies](https://fsprojects.github.io/Paket/github-dependencies.html) to provide your F# library with a logging abstraction.
 This is a port of the C# [LibLog](https://github.com/damianh/LibLog).

+## Why does this exist?

+When creating a library for .NET, you typically do not want to depend on a logging framework or abstraction.
+Depending on a logging framework forces your consumers to use that framework, which is not ideal.
+Depending on an abstraction _can_ work but you can run into the [diamond dependency](https://docs.microsoft.com/en-us/dotnet/standard/library-guidance/dependencies#diamond-dependencies) problem.
+Since this is just a file you compile into your library, no dependency is taken and is transparent to your consumers.

+Additionally, loggers aren't particularly friendly for F#, this sets out to resolve that.

-## Getting started
+## How to get started

 ### 1. Put the file into your project